 Students who use wheelchairs or crutches may fatigue easily and find it difficult to arrive to class within time constraints imposed by class schedules.
 Occasional lateness may be unavoidable.
 Flexibility in attendance policies may be necessary due to transportation problems, inclement weather, or elevator or wheelchair breakdown.

 Students with medical disabilities, often hidden, include conditions such as:

 - Seizure disorder

 These students may experience impairments on an episodic basis or experience limited energy.
-Appropriate accommodations may include extended exam time, attendance leniency, and reduced course load.
+Appropriate accommodations may include extended exam time, assignment and/or absence leniency.

 Students diagnosed with anxiety and depressive disorders may require sensitivity due to the episodic nature of their impairments.
 Depression may be wrongly attributed to inattention, irritability, and apathy.
 Anxiety may impede concentration and be characterized by withdrawal, fear, and panic.

 Academic acommodations are determined on an individualized basis.
 Disability Resources partners with the University Counseling Center to support students, and welcomes notification of any observations that cause concern.

 The Student Support Services team in the Office of the Dean of Students encourages the use of the CARE System to report student concerns.